 Join us for worship in the First Evangelical Center (FEC) Sanctuary located at 604 Market St. This service includes a Biblically-based sermon, Scripture readings, prayer, and times for meditation.
 You can dress casually or wear your Sunday best; we want you to come as you are.

-KIDZONE: Beginning Nov 15 we will offer KidZone during the sermon.
-Children aged 3 through 5th grade will be invited to go downstairs in the FEC for a time of age-appropriate learning and then will be brought back upstairs for the end of the service.
+KIDZONE: Children aged 3 through 5th grade will be invited to go downstairs in the FEC during the sermon for a time of age-appropriate learning and then will be brought back upstairs for the end of the service.

 FOR YOUR HEALTH & SAFETY: All necessary steps are being taken to adhere to CDC guidelines, but we cannot guarantee the safety of every person who attends.
 Therefore, if you are in a higher risk category or feel unwell, please make the best decision for you and your family about coming on a Sunday morning.